-Away from the Academy Mark enjoys staying active, the outdoors, watching all sports, spending time with his wife and two young daughters, and gardening.
+Away from the Academy Mark enjoys staying active, gardening and the outdoors, watching all sports, and spending time with his wife and two young daughters.

 After returning to Wagga she worked part-time at the Wagga Wagga Education Centre for several years whilst raising 4 boys.

 She has an interest in sport, supporting her children when they were young and now her husband as he races in his chosen sport of triathlon.
 This has allowed them to see many places around the world as he competed in World Championship races, most notably The World Bog Snorkelling Championships.